vadimsj/redland-renovations/README.md

     - Feature requirements:
       - Website is static but responsive.
-      - The website is intuitive and user-friendly.
+      - Website is intuitive and user-friendly.
       -  Website is accessible on various devices.
       - Website is accessible to audience of all ages and technical abilities.
-      - The website is built mobile first approach
+      - Website is developed with a mobile-first approach.

    -  Content requirements:
       -  Key information about the company is easily accessible.